oresat/oresat-software-docs/docs/glossary.rst

         Health and status information from a satellite.

     OTA
         Over the Air.
-Is any type of wireless transmission.
+Any type of wireless transmission.

     SDO
         Service Data Object.
 A sequence of CANopen messages for a node to